+One, two or several loops may be inside the structured block, the kernels directive will try to parallelize it, telling you what it found and generating as many kernels as it thinks it safely can.
 At some point, you will encounter the OpenACC parallel directive, which provides another method for defining compute regions in OpenACC.
-For now, let's drop in a simple OpenACC kernels directive in front of the two do-loop codeblocks that follow the do while loop.
-The kernels directive is designed to find the parallel acceleration opportunities implicit in the do-loops in the Jacobi Iteration code.
+For now, let's drop in a simple OpenACC kernels directive in front of and embracing both the two for-loop codeblocks that follow the while loop using curly braces.
+The kernels directive is designed to find the parallel acceleration opportunities implicit in the for-loops in the Jacobi Iteration code.

-To get some hints about how and where to place your kernels directives, click on the green boxes below.
-When you feel you are done, make sure to save the task2.f90 file you've modified with File -> Save, and continue on.
-If you get completely stuck, you can look at task2_solution.f90 to see the answer.
+To get some hints about how and where to place your kernels directives, click on the links below.
+When you feel you are done, make sure to save the task2.c (/4vwkFv7K/edit/C/task2/task2.c) file you've modified with File -> Save, and continue on.
+If you get completely stuck, you can look at task2_solution.c (/4vwkFv7K/edit/C/task2/task2_solution.c) to see the answer.